openshift/oadp-operator/docs/config/resource_req_limits.md

             memory: 256Mi
 ```

-Similarly, you can use the `configuration.restic.podConfig.resourceAllocations` specification field for
+Similarly, you can use the `configuration.nodeAgent.podConfig.resourceAllocations` specification field for
-setting specific resource `limits` and `requests` for the Restic pods.
+setting specific resource `limits` and `requests` for the Node Agent pods.

 ```
   configuration:
-    restic:
+    nodeAgent:
+    [...]
       podConfig:
         resourceAllocations:
           limits: